HivanshD/melodic-contour-prototype/README.md

 ## How it works
 Participants hear two 5‑note sequences (A then B) and judge **Same Contour** vs **Different Contour**.
-- **Same** trials: B shares the same up/down **contour** as A but is transposed randomly.
-- **Different** trials: B's contour differs by flipping at least one step.
-- Tones are synthesized on the fly via the Web Audio API (no external audio files).
+- Tones are synthesized on the fly via the Web Audio API (no external audio files). (simplest way, can use different audios later)

 ## Quick start
 1. Open `web/index.html` in a modern browser (Chrome recommended).